pedro-mendonca/GP-Convert-PT-AO90/README.md

 ### What versions of GlotPress are compatible with this plugin?

-GlotPress alpha version, and later removed temporarily on beta version.
 The Variants feature was introduced in [GlotPress 3.0.0-alpha](https://github.com/GlotPress/GlotPress/releases/tag/3.0.0-alpha.4).
 Later, on [GlotPress 3.0.0-beta](https://github.com/GlotPress/GlotPress/releases/tag/3.0.0-beta.1) the Variants feature [was removed temporarily](https://github.com/GlotPress/GlotPress/pull/1327), so for now the GlotPress alpha version is the only Variants compatible version, and you must install it for this plugin to do its magic.